1953 Pennsylvania Railroad train wreck

 The 1953 Pennsylvania Railroad train wreck occurred on January 15, 1953, when a passenger and mail train from Boston to Washington DC (the Federal) failed to brake sufficiently on its approach to Union Station, Washington, jumping the platform and plunging through the floor of the concourse.
 There were no deaths, but 43 people were injured.

-The cause of the accident was a design flaw that allowed a brake-valve to close without human intervention.
+The cause of the accident was a design flaw that allowed an air brake valve to close without human intervention.

 Description of the accident

 The Federal (No. 173), was a southbound, Boston-to-Washington, D.C., overnight train carrying mail and passengers.
 When the train arrived in New Haven, a New Haven electric locomotive replaced the diesel along with adding several passenger cars from Springfield for the run to New York's Penn Station where PRR GG1 No. 4876, an electric locomotive, was coupled on; the train had 16 coaches and Pullman sleeping cars.

-The Federal departed Boston at 11:00 P.M.
+The Federal departed Boston at 11:00 p.m.
 After making two stops, the train halted at Kingston, Rhode Island, about 70 mi south of Boston.
 Its brakes were sticking, and a 45-minute inspection occurred.
 Conductors discovered a closed "angle cock" (an air shutoff valve) at the rear of the third car.
-The airbrake system aboard the rail cars had angle cocks at each end of each car.
-Both valves had to be open for the airbraking system to operate properly.
+The air brake system aboard the rail cars had angle cocks at both ends of each car.
+Both valves had to be open for the air brake system to operate properly.
 The only closed angle cocks should have been on the front of the locomotive and at the rear of the final car.

 Air brakes on trains are powered by a compressed air reservoir aboard each car.
 The engine supplies air pressure that is supposed to flow through the airbrake system along the entire length of the train.
-When this pressure is reduced by the engineer, valves on each car cause air pressure from the car's own reservoir to flow into the car's brake cylinder which applies brake shoes against the wheels and slows down the train.
+When this pressure is reduced by the engineer, valves on each car cause compressed air from the car's own reservoir to flow into the car's brake cylinder which applies brake shoes against the wheels and slows down the train.
 If the cars separate or the air pressure is "dumped" by the engineer in an emergency, the pressure immediately drops to zero and all cars in the train will brake to an emergency stop as a fail safe.
 Closing an angle cock at any point along the system disables this fail-safe and prevents the reduction in air pressure from being able to apply any brakes behind the closed angle cock.